jhx/gem-logger-jquery-rails/README.md

 ## Installation

-Add these lines to your application's Gemfile:
+Add these lines to your application's `Gemfile`:

 ```rb
 # logger jquery plugin packaged for the rails asset pipeline